oracle/oracle-database-operator/docs/privateai/access_privateai.md

   /
   ```

-- Select the AI Model from the list of Models from above list.
-In this example, the AI Model `clip-vit-base-patch32-txt` is be used in this step to get the Text embeddings:
+- Select the AI Model from the list of models from the above list.
+In this example, the AI Model `clip-vit-base-patch32-txt` is used in this step to obtain the Text embeddings:

   ```sh
   set serveroutput on;